openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## claim
 piece of information asserted about an entity

-[SOURCE: [@!OpenID], 1.2]

 ## identity proofing
-process in which an end-user provides evidence to an OP or claim provider reliably identifying themselves, thereby allowing the OP or claim provider to assert that identification at a useful assurance level
+process in which an end-user provides evidence to an OpenID Connect provider (OP) or claim provider reliably identifying themselves, thereby allowing the OP or claim provider to assert that identification at a useful assurance level

 ## identity verification
 process conducted by the OP or a claim provider to verify the end-user's identity